FloKes/Web-services-project/README.md

 [Get Docker](https://docs.docker.com/get-docker/)

+#### Installing Jenkins

+If you would like to work with Continuous Integration.
+A recommodation is (Jenkins)[https://www.jenkins.io/doc/book/installing/] (version 2.319.1).
+Or you can start the Specific Runner (Not the Shared Runner) of gitlab pipeline and remove the `.gitlab-ci.yml` from `.gitignore` to use the Gitlab CI/CD.

 ### Build And Run

 All the required dependencies are included in the pom.xml for each sub-project and will be pulled automatically.
 The `Message Utilities` is an abstraction of the RabbitMq and should be installed as a libarary for other sub-projects.